jonnyt/caddy-coraza/README.md

 ## configuration

 - `order coraza_waf first` must be the first global directive for Caddy
+- `coraza.conf` should be loaded before the standard rulesets especially when overriding vars like `tx.allowed_methods`
 - `coraza_waf` block can be added to any site
 - `load_owasp_crs` automatically loads the ModSecurity Core Rule Set (CRS) = `directives` includes various defaults, but they are in report-only mode so set `SecRuleEngine On` at the end